Vanilla Cupcakes with Vanilla Buttercream Frosting

 How much batter makes one cupcake?

 This batter makes about 28-30 cupcakes.
 This is based on how much batter you put into each well of your cupcake tin.
-I try to do about 3.5-4 Tbsp of batter per well.
-This is about 2/3 filled.
+I try to do about 3.5-4 tablespoon of batter per well.
+This is about ⅔ filled.
 You don’t want to overfill or they will mushroom over the top and stick.
 If you have any empty wells, be sure to fill with a few tablespoons of water.

 How do I make my frosting fluffier?